 One of the biggest payment processing company marketing challenges is juggling multiple campaigns aimed at different types of prospects.
-The content you create, your website and email blasts and newsletters related to each campaign must direct different segments of your prospect list to information that will be of greatest interest to them, while working together seamlessly to brand your company.
+The content you create, your website and email blasts, and newsletters related to each campaign must direct different segments of your prospect list to information that will be of greatest interest to them– all while working together seamlessly to brand your company.

 To reach merchants, you need to make the complex simple.
-Detail the services you offer beyond credit and debit card processing, such as electronic check processing, mobile payment support, gift cards and prepaid cards, and e-commerce solutions.
-Also let them know basic, but important, information such as rates, how soon they have access to their funds after a transaction, and how accurate and quick your processing services are — especially if you are leading the industry in these areas.
-Also stress the value-added services that make you stand out from the competition.
+Detail the services you offer beyond credit and debit card processing, such as electronic check processing, mobile payment support, gift cards, prepaid cards, and e-commerce solutions.
+Also, let them know information such as rates, how soon they have access to their funds after a transaction, and how accurate and quick your processing services are — especially if you are leading the industry in these areas.
+Also, stress the value-added services that make you stand out from the competition.

 In addition, offer calls to action (CTAs) that visitors to your website can download on topics such as PCI, data security, data analysis, and breaking news from the industry in exchange for their contact information.
 You can also build your prospect list by inviting visitors to your website to sign up for newsletters or alerts.

 Although most website visitors are in the information-gathering stage, some will be ready to connect.
-Make sure your website also features easy-to-find CTAs for people closer to the bottom of the sales funnel, such as “request a quote” or “schedule a demo” forms.
+Because of this, make sure your website also features easy-to-find CTAs for people closer to the bottom of the sales funnel, such as “request a quote” or “schedule a demo” forms.

 Resellers and developers working in the POS or related industry are most interested in how a partnership with you will help them grow their businesses.
 Provide information on your hardware and software partners so VARs can see how your payment solution could complement the end-to-end point of sale (POS) systems they design.
 Be prepared to showcase your success by providing statistics or case studies that show merchants use your solution long term, limiting churn.

-For ISVs, highlight information on the resources you have available that support the development of new integrations — such as online tools and testing environments and a forum where developers can connect.
+For ISVs, highlight information on the resources you have available that support the development of new integrations — such as online tools, testing environments, and a forum where developers can connect.

-This segment of your prospect list also presents one of the biggest payment processing company marketing challenges: You need to demonstrate that you have your finger on the pulse of the industry and you’re ready for the future of payments.
+This segment of your prospect list also presents one of the biggest payment processing company marketing challenges: demonstrating that you have your finger on the pulse of the industry and you’re ready for the future of payments.
 Impress VARs and ISVs with your knowledge showcased on an up-to-date website (in other words, take down “EMV is coming”) and make sure you are regularly posting blogs and adding new content.
-Potential partners will perceive your activity online as an indicator of how on top of things you are and how responsive you will be when they need answers.
+Potential partners will perceive your activity online as an indicator of how on top of things you are, and how responsive you will be when they need answers.

 One of the toughest payment processing company marketing challenges is measuring and analyzing the results of your campaigns.
 Because you target different types of prospects, the results of marketing campaigns will be different and must be evaluated on different criteria.